Sho Sakurai: Film

 It was announced on June 8, 2010, that Sakurai would co-star with Aoi Miyazaki in the novel-based movie Kamisama no Karute (神様のカルテ, God's Medical Records), released in theaters in 2011.
 It would be the first time Sakurai portrayed a doctor.
 A sequel for the movie, Kamisama no Karute 2 (神様のカルテ2, God's Medical Records 2) hit theaters in 2014.
 In the first movie, Dr. Ichito Kurihara (Sakurai) was struggling with work life in a countryside hospital on the alert 365 days a year.
 In the sequel, his struggles between family life and work life are accentuated when Ichito's friend from college, also a physician, Tatsuya Shindo (portrayed by Tatsuya Fujiwara), comes to Ichito's hospital from Tokyo.

 On June 4, 2012, the movie version of the popular drama Nazotoki wa Dinner no Ato de (謎解きはディナーのあとで, lit.
 Mystery Solving After Dinner) was announced.
 Sakurai once again portrayed the sharp-tongued mysteries-solving butler Kageyama, co-starring with Kitagawa Keiko.
 The plot of the movie is a murder case that happens on a luxurious cruise ship.
 Besides set filming, the production team also filmed overseas in Singapore where they boarded the luxurious cruise ship SuperStar Virgo for onsite filming.
-The movie completed filming by end of July 2012 and is scheduled for release on August 3, 2013, in Japan.
+The movie completed filming by end of July 2012 and was scheduled for release on August 3, 2013, in Japan.
 The International Gala Premiere was held in Singapore on July 27, 2013, at Marina Bay Sands, where about 2,000 fans from Singapore, Thailand and other countries in the region were treated to face-to-face interactions with the main cast of Sakurai and his fellow cast members, Keiko Kitagawa and Shinai Kippei.
 Director Masato Hijikata also graced the occasion.
-Selected fans got to watch the movie premiere with the cast and director in the Sands Theatre, and were treated to a 20-minute Q&A session with the actors and director after the movie screening.
-The Singapore premiere of the movie was scheduled for August 22, 2013, with a special Fans' Screening by Golden Village cinemas on August 14, 2013.
+Selected fans got to watch the movie premiere with the cast and director in the Sands Theatre, and were treated to a 20-minute Q&A session with the actors and director after the movie screening.In Tokyo, an event took place on July 17, with the main and some additional cast and the director.
+The Singapore premiere of the movie was scheduled for August 22, 2013, with a special Fans' screening by Golden Village cinemas on August 14, 2013, while in Taiwan it would be released on August 9 and in Hong Kong on September 20.

+Hosting and coverage duties

+Radio

+From October 5, 2002, to March 30, 2008, Sakurai hosted his own radio show called Sho Beat on FM Fuji.